The fifth type of mistaken thinking we can easily fall into during times of change is called attachment to outcome.

 And then he moved on to his next attempt.

-In this time of massive churning and change, knowing our purpose will bring extra energy, enthusiasm, and meaning to our work and our personal life.
-And when circumstances change then knowing our purpose will enable us to find more options to move forward to achieve that same purpose.
-It will enable us to combine commitment with flexibility.
+In this time of massive churning and change, knowing our purpose will bring extra meaning, energy, and enthusiasm to our work and to our personal life.
+And when circumstances change, knowing our purpose will also make it easier for us to find other options for achieving the same purpose.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.